FMFapp/fmf-backend/README.md

 # FMF-App Backend

 This is the back-end side of the FMF-App application.
-FMF-App is a mobile and web application which was targeted to help to pations, doctors and researchers of the Familial Mediterranean fever.
+FMF-App is a mobile and web application which was targeted to help patients, doctors and researchers of the Familial Mediterranean fever.

 ## Getting Started